-Lilac is a shrub, the flower color of which can be of various shades: sometimes mauve, purple or white.
-Lilac contains several species, the best known of which is French lilac.
-Its flowers grow in clusters and prefer mild and temperate regions.
-As a hardy tree, it is particularly resistant to disease.
-On the other hand, it does require to be planted in rich, well-drained soil.
-Likewise, it greatly appreciates the sunshine.
-Lilac is more particularly associated with the return of sunny days because it blooms in spring.
-However, this is not its only symbol.
-Indeed, Lilac is also the name of a painting by Van Gogh.
-Likewise, many songs include his name in their title or evoke it: Vive la Rose et le Lilas, taken over by Guy Béart in 1960, Les lilas by Georges Brassens in 1957, Le poinçonneur des lilas by Serge Gainsbourg in 1958, From daffodils to the last lilacs by Hugues Aufray in 1968, Le temps du lilas by Barbara, La vie lilas by Serge Lama... this plant which gave its name to the Porte des Lilas in Paris, former Porte de Romainville.
-Finally, know that Lilac is a revolutionary first name present in the republican calendar and having reappeared in 1938.
-It is celebrated shortly before the arrival of spring: April 15.know that Lilac is a revolutionary first name present in the republican calendar and having reappeared in 1938.
-This one is celebrated shortly before the arrival of spring: April 15.know that Lilac is a revolutionary first name present in the republican calendar and having reappeared in 1938.
-This one is celebrated shortly before the arrival of spring: April 15.
+Lilac is a shrub with flowers that come in various shades, including mauve, purple, or white.
+The most well-known species of lilac is the French lilac.
+Its flowers grow in clusters and thrive in mild and temperate regions.
+As a hardy tree, lilac is highly resistant to diseases, but it requires rich, well-drained soil and ample sunshine.
+Lilac is often associated with the return of sunny days as it blooms in spring.
+However, it also carries other symbols.
+For instance, "Lilac" is the title of a painting by Van Gogh, and numerous songs either include the word "lilac" in their title or reference it: Vive la Rose et le Lilas by Guy Béart (1960), Les lilas by Georges Brassens (1957), Le poinçonneur des lilas by Serge Gainsbourg (1958), From daffodils to the last lilacs by Hugues Aufray (1968), Le temps du lilas by Barbara, and La vie lilas by Serge Lama.
+The plant also lent its name to the Porte des Lilas in Paris, formerly known as Porte de Romainville.
+Additionally, "Lilac" is a revolutionary first name present in the republican calendar, reappearing in 1938 and celebrated shortly before spring arrives on April 15.

-Lilac in perfumery
+Lilac in Perfumery